 AWAS stated that they take into account any documentation provided by the applicant or third parties, including the PIO.

-In of K.J. and K.B.D., the Bangladeshi appellants challenged AWAS decision which reversed a previous decision of the Agency to declare the appellants as minors, following the submission of a “photo of documentation” by the PIO which allegedly showed that the appellants were adults.
-The Immigration Appeals Board declared both appeals closed noting that the Principal Immigration Officer has no locus standi in age assessment procedures and that AWAS has no competence to review its own decisions on age assessment.
-The Board concluded that the appellants are minors, as originally concluded by the AWAS and that they must be released and returned to the Dar Il-Liedna open shelter for unaccompanied children.[10]
+In of K.J. and K.B.D., the Bangladeshi appellants challenged AWAS’ decision, which reversed a previous decision of the Agency to declare the appellants as minors, following the submission of a “photo of documentation” by the PIO which allegedly showed that the appellants were adults.
+The Immigration Appeals Board declared both appeals closed, noting that the Principal Immigration Officer has no locus standi in age assessment procedures and that AWAS has no competence to review its own decisions on age assessment.
+The Board concluded that the appellants are minors, as originally concluded by the AWAS and that they must be released and returned to the Dar Il-Liedna open shelter for unaccompanied children.[12]

 Since this decision, the PIO systematically submits pictures of passports which are found in the confiscated phone of the applicants before AWAS decides on the age assessment procedure and AWAS appears to give significant weight to this evidence.

 The Age Assessment Tool filled by the panel and the transcript of the interview is not provided to applicants unless they file an appeal against the decision declaring them as adults.
-The decision provided to applicants is a one page document in English mentioning the date of birth the panel decided to attribute to the applicant.
+The decision provided to applicants is a one-page document in English mentioning the date of birth the panel decided to attribute to the applicant.

-• No best interest assessment is carried out before the age assessment procedure;
+- No best interest assessment is carried out before the age assessment procedure;

-• Lack of legal representation and legal assistance during the age assessment process;
+- Lack of legal representation and legal assistance during the age assessment process;

 Moreover, a substantial number of applicants are kept in detention by the PIO for the whole duration of the procedure (see Detention of vulnerable applicants).
+NGOs report that, in such cases, vulnerable persons face difficulties in having their vulnerability recognised and their specific needs met.

 Age Assessment Appeals before the Immigration Appeals Board

-The Immigration Appeals Act provides that appeals must be filed within 3 days of the notification of the decision[15] and this stringent deadline is strictly adhered to by the Board.
-Age assessments appeals are generally heard by Division II of the Board since the Chairperson of Division I has declared a conflict of interest in relation to her position of Chairperson of the Minor Care Review Board.[16]
+The Immigration Appeals Act provides that appeals must be filed within 3 days of the notification of the decision[14] and this stringent deadline is strictly adhered to by the Board.
+Age assessment appeals are generally heard by Division II of the Board since the Chairperson of Division I has declared a conflict of interest in relation to her position of Chairperson of the Minor Care Review Board.[15]

 Additionally, concerns have been expressed in relation to the independence of specialised tribunals such as the Board[19], as its members are appointed through a procedure involving the executive power and do not enjoy the same level of independence as that of the ordinary judiciary (see Composition of the Board).